-Option 2 (Allocation of strategic employment zones in Erewash, plus the allocation of new employment land at Stanton Regeneration Site (SRS)) scores most highly when compared with the three alternative options considered.
-Option 4 (Allocation of strategic employment zones in Erewash, plus the allocation of new employment land East of Breaston (EoB)) performs the most weakly, and represents a stark contrast to the assessment outcome against Option 2.
-The conclusion matrix shows Option 4 performs poorly in sustainability terms, particularly around the likely impacts on matters concerning the natural landscape and use of natural resources when compared with Option 2.
-Option 2 also capitalises on the SRS's largely brownfield status, as a consequence of its long industrial heritage that has previously seen the site accommodate a large number of businesses before becoming increasingly vacant across a number of decades.
+Option 2 (Allocation of strategic employment zones in Erewash, plus the allocation of new employment land at Stanton Regeneration Site (SRS)) scores most highly when compared with the five alternative options considered.
+Option 5 (Allocation of strategic employment zones in Erewash, plus the allocation of employment land adjacent to M1 Junction 25 (land north of Longmoor Lane) performs the most poorly and represents a stark contrast to the assessment outcome against Option 2.
+The conclusion matrix shows Options 4, 5 and 6 all perform poorly in sustainability terms when compared with other higher order options.
+In particular Options 4 and 5 perform poorly on issues of natural landscape and use of natural resources when compared with Option 2.
+Option 6 contains a more even spread of impacts across the objectives, though overall does not present a sustainable option compared with other options available.
+Option 5 also performs more poorly in terms of transport and heritage impacts.
+Critically Option 2 capitalises on the SRS's largely brownfield status, as a consequence of its long industrial heritage that has previously seen the site accommodate a large number of businesses before becoming increasingly vacant across a number of decades.
+Fundamentally, the additional Options 5 and 6 tested as part of this Sustainability Appraisal update 2025 do not present more sustainable options than at least 3 alternatives available and already tested earlier in the SA process.